 Amanda Hovey, Member Services Coordinator

 Amanda is the Member Services Coordinator with the Society for Shamanic Practice, www.shamancipractice.org, Board Member for Center for Shamanic Education and Exchange, www.shamaniceducation.org, and Volunteer Committee Member with the Bastrop Opera House in Texas www.bastropoperhouse.com.

 Amanda Hovey is a Performing Artist, Photographer, Shamanic Practitioner and Naturopathic Educator.
 As a parent and teacher of her homeschooled children, she values the many opportunities to integrate a shamanic path into raising children and continues these teachings globally, cultivating this path for our future generations.
 She works with others to recognize the physical, spiritual and emotional layers they are in, offering stories of her own life lessons and how to work with allies to support the release of these layers.
 By working with Nutrition, Custom Crystal Elixirs, Herbal Remedies, Reiki, Space Clearing and Shamanic Healing she gives others tools to call back their power and find their personal medicine, so they may share it with the world.

 Megan Theoret, Webmaster

 Megan Theoret is the webmaster for Society for Shamanic Practice.
 She is also the founder and lead designer of Talking Stick Design, a web design company for soul-centered entrepreneurs.
 Megan began studying shamanism in 2009, and has since become very interested in nature-based practices like pilgrimage and sacred walkabout.
-She is trained as a shamanic practitioner and incorporates shamanic priniciples in her daily life and work as much as she can.
+She is trained as a shamanic practitioner and incorporates shamanic principles in her daily life and work in whatever ways she can.